 - Press and hold the reset button for about 30 seconds.

 - Raise your thermostat to the desired temperature.
 This should ignite your furnace.
-If not, then it’s time to call a professional.
+If there’s no ignition, then it’s time to call a professional.

 Causes for a Reset in an Oil Furnace

 Gas furnaces aren’t the only ones to experience a reset.
-Oil furnaces may reset as well for several reasons.
+Oil furnaces may also reset for several reasons.
 Simply put, the reset button in an oil furnace trips when the furnace realizes there are no flames in the burner chamber.
-This is typically the result of some interruption in the supply of fuel to the furnace.
-The furnace then automatically turns off to prevent the furnace from suffering damage.
+This is the result of some interruption in the supply of fuel to the furnace.
+It will automatically turn off to prevent the furnace from suffering damage.

 The first thing you should do is to make sure you haven’t run out of oil.
-If you have, schedule an oil delivery ASAP and be sure to inform the oil company that your oil tank is completely depleted.
-The technician will need to prime your system before he refills the empty tank, else you risk damaging your system.
+If you have, schedule an oil delivery as soon as possible and be sure to inform the oil company that your tank is completely depleted.
+The technician will need to prime your system before he refills the empty tank or else you risk damaging your system.

 Having Trouble with Your Furnace?
 Ambient Edge Can Help!